-A room has been set apart for the use of students as a reading-room, to which they have access during all recreation hours.
+A room has been set apart for the use of students as a reading-room, to which they have access during recreation hours on certain days of the week.
 A library of specially selected books, supplemented by the Government publications, especially those of the Department of Education, is accessible to our students.
 Two encyclopedias, the Britannica and Chambers's, and Government publications of years' accumulation are always available for reference.

-The following periodicals are taken for the reading-room.
+The following periodicals are taken for the reading-room:

 Kansas City Journal, daily.
+St. Louis Republic, daily.
+Lexington News.
 Youth's Companion.
+St Nicholas.
+Frank Leslie's Monthly.
 Judge.
-St. Louis Republic, daily.
-St. Nicholas.
 Christian Observer.
-Lexington News.
-Frank Leslie's Monthly.
 Christian Herald.
-Scribner's Monthly.
-Lexington Intelligencer.
-Review of Reviews.
-Lexington Herald.
-Harper's Weekly.
-Cosmopolitan.
-Puck.
-Argosy.
+2.60